 There existed in the 1970s, a breed of X-rated filmmakers who aimed a little higher than the garden variety smut peddlers and actually put thought into such niceties as plot, character, and overall mise-en-scène.
 For example, the Mitchell Brothers' Behind the Green Door (1972), starring former "Ivory Snow Girl" Marilyn Chambers, was artsy and abstract, which perhaps helped it attract a higher class of clientele at the box office.
 More intellectual, less savage, you might say.

-Several rungs below that on the ladder of respectability, but still somewhat above the "loops," were the films called "one-day wonders."
-As the name implies, these were feature-length pornographic films which were shot very quickly, generally in just a day or two and often at a private residence.
+Several rungs below that on the ladder of respectability were the films called "one-day wonders."
+As the name implies, these were feature-length pornographic films that were made very quickly, generally in just a day or two and often at a private residence.
 Obviously, with such a tight shooting schedule, there wasn't enough time to develop characters, tell a coherent story, or compose fancy-looking shots.
 Instead, such a movie would quickly establish some very contrived reason for its characters to have sex and then devote the rest of its screen time to artless, matter-of-fact depictions of fornication.

 Some of the classier porn stars had nothing but contempt for the "one-day wonders" and refused to do them.
 Others swallowed their pride (along with some other things, no doubt) and appeared in them because, hey, a buck's a buck.
 In his autobiography, 10 1/2 (Zebra Books, 1975), the late, legendary porn actor Marc Stevens discusses doing these quickie films simply as a reality of life in the field of adult entertainment.

 |Bloomer Girl made it to DVD.|